webplatform/docs/tutorials/canvas/Canvas_tutorial/Transformations/index.md

 ====A <code>rotate</code> example====

-[[Image:=Canvas_rotate.png]]In the example, you can see on the right, I used the <code>rotate</code> method to draw shapes in a circular pattern.
+[[File:Canvas rotate.png|right|Canvas covered in circles of differing colors, drawn in concentric pattern using the rotate method]]In the example, you can see on the right, I used the <code>rotate</code> method to draw shapes in a circular pattern.
 You could also have calculated the individual <var>x</var> and <var>y</var> coordinates (<code>x = r*Math.cos(a); y = r*Math.sin(a)</code>).
 In this case it doesn't really matter which method you choose, because we're drawing circles.
 Calculating the coordinates results in only rotating the center positions of the circles and not the circles themselves, while using <code>rotate</code> results in both, but of course circles look the same no matter how far they are rotated about their centers.

 Again we have two loops.
 The first determines the number of rings, and the second determines the number of dots drawn in each ring.
 Before drawing each ring, I save the canvas state, so I can easily retrieve it.
 For each dot that is drawn, I rotate the canvas coordinate space by an angle that is determined by the number of dots in the ring.
 The innermost circle has six dots, so in each step, I rotate over an angle of 360/6 = 60 degrees.
 With each additional ring, the number of dots is doubled, and the angle in turn is halved.